 If your electrical outlet doesn’t come with a ground wire, it’s unsafe to add a grounding electrical receptacle on that same electrical circuit.
 Before you do anything on your switch, make sure to turn off the power by switching the circuit breaker off.

-Where you can buy self-grounding outlets?
+Where can you buy self-grounding outlets?

 Self-grounding outlets can be bought at any electrical store or big shop like Walmart.
 Also, you can purchase them from online stores such as Amazon, eBay, or Alibaba.